 Nanny PA’s assist with the running of the family home.
 They are flexible and hands on, however their main duties will involve the children, managing staff and organising the personal and business life of the parents.
 A Nanny PA is responsible for taking care of the food shopping, organising the family diary, organising holidays, paying bills, school runs, organising children’s activities and parties, homework supervision, children’s shopping (shoe fittings, school uniform, P.E. kit etc.), care for family pets, planning and cooking children’s meals, house sitting, dealing with all correspondence, attending meetings on behalf or with the parents and more.

 A nannyshare is when two or more families share the same nanny and use one household.
 Nannyshares can be complex regarding paying taxes, contracts, and holidays.
 NannyShares should be talked through and discussed in depth with both families prior to employing a nanny.
 This should include the discussions around meals, manners, discipline and your day to day parenting styles.
 Please note Nanny Shares require the National Minimum Wage to be paid to the Nanny by both employers and are usually upwards of £18 gross per hour.

-Babysitters and Wedding Nannies, Corporate Nannies, Event Nannies and a Mobile Creche are also available.
+Babysitters and Wedding Nannies, Corporate Nannies, Event Nannies and a Mobile Pop - Up Creche are also available.